-Download over eighty free video overlays to enhance your video projects.
-Free for use in Premiere, Final Cut and more.
+Download over 80 free video overlays to enhance your video projects.

 In photography, overlays are images or textures added as an additional layer to your main photo.
 You can easily do it in Photoshop.